hangtwenty/presswork/README.md

 presswork
 =============

 This project was just for fun.
 It provides an easy-to-use text generator using Markov chains.
 You give it a bunch of text, it generates more text based on those models.
 It can be used from code, or you can locally run the [Flask](http://flask.pocoo.org) app and rapidly play around through your web browser.
-It is not utilitarian nor ready for any production purpose... but it was fun!
-For a library that is more recently maintained, see [jsvine/markovify](https://github.com/jsvine/markovify).
+It is not utilitarian nor stable... but it's been fun!

+For a Markov Chain text generation **library** that is a bit more practical (and used widely, though typically for kicks as well) -- see [jsvine/markovify](https://github.com/jsvine/markovify)

 Goal was ease of use.
 Here's some easy usage from code: